“Design is now too important to be left to designers.”

-This kind of a session commences with clear goals at hand; goals such as what is it that needs to be designed.
+Whiteboard sessions commence with clear goals at hand.
 From there, the team can begin sketching an idea.
 All the team members are then allowed to get involved in building upon that very idea.
 They can do so much as to propose alternatives and even discuss the potential challenges.

 The Crazy Eights

-Crazy eights is a sketching activity comprising three rounds which that empowers individual participants to create ideas as they brainstorm during the sessions.
+Crazy Eights is a sketching activity that enables individual participants to create ideas as they brainstorm.

 Round 1: 5 minutes; 8 ideas